-There is no requirement to cover all the competencies.
-Thoroughly reviewing one clinical competency, one cultural competency and one ethical standard of practice can be sufficient.
+There is no requirement to cover all the sub groups within each standard or competency.
+Thoroughly reviewing one clinical competency, one cultural competency that reflects New Zealand as a bicultural nation, and one ethical standard of practice can be sufficient.
 The recertification plan need not be a long document.
-A summary is sufficient as the auditor can ask for more information if needed.
+An overview of planned actions is sufficient as the auditor can ask for more information if needed.

 Please ensure reflections relate specifically to a named competency or standard of practice.

-Recertification plans should highlight how the identified areas for further development have been attended to in addition to discussing or addressing it in supervision.
+Recertification plans should highlight how the identified areas for further development are being/have been attended to in addition to discussing or addressing it in supervision.
 The identified areas should be derived from your self-reflection.